ckonig/codechallenge/README.md

 The requirements state that the service should be horizontally scalable.
 In the current solution there are limitations for that.

-- The queue and data storage are running on Redis, which can be transformed into a Redis cluster for higher load.
+- The queue and data storage are running on Redis, which can be later replaced with an (external) Redis cluster for high performance scenarios.
 - Laravel Horizon is used to run multiple queue workers inside one container.
-The worker is run inside a php-worker container, which can also be scaled up.
-It remains to be researched if this potentially leads to double processing of entities!
+Horizon is started and supervised by the php-worker container, which can also be scaled up.
 - The web/api application is exposed through the traefik load balancer, which will delegate the requests to the nginx instances in a round-robin approach.
-However all nginx instances appear to be using the same php-fpm instance.
-This needs further investigation!
+In a production scenario, an external load balancing service for dynamic traffic and a CDN for static content would be preferrable.
+- If multiple instances of php-fpm are running, the balancing of the incoming traffic from nginx happens automatically.
 - The Laradock template I started with is based on using docker-compose.
 But this can only deploy the containers on one host.
 To deploy this app in a cluster that spans multiple hosts, the .env file needs to be converted into something ```docker stack``` can understand.
 Otherwise the scalability stays limited to one host machine.
+- mySQL is used as data storage for the dead letter queue.
+Under high load, this single-instance database can become a bottleneck as well, and an external, more scalable solution would be more suitable.

 ## Setup